innovaccer/engine-docs/README.md

 >A somewhat ramshackle rat's nest might be a state-of-the-art architecture for a poorly understood domain.
 This should not be the end of the story, though.
 As we gain more experience in such domains, we should increasingly direct our energies to gleaning more enduring architectural abstractions from them. http://www.laputan.org/mud/

-When we started developing engine, the understanding of the domain and vision of the product wasn't very clear.There is nothing special about it, we humans have tendency to believe our assumptions are very accurate however no matter how much we hate to admit it but we always fall short somewhere somehow.
+When we started developing Datashop, the understanding of the domain and vision of the product wasn't very clear.There is nothing special about it, we humans have tendency to believe our assumptions are very accurate however no matter how much we hate to admit it but we always fall short somewhere somehow.
 So you cannot build for everything or plan for every requirement that is going to come.
 When we can't plan for everything, then what we can do is to plan to be nimble.
 Undertaking development of something like engine at that time couldn't have been feasible because sheer time it would have taken to develop layers of abstraction required and secondly why we need to write these layers and abstraction wouldn't have made any sense back then.

 We needed a system, where we were in command and able to bend and mould, twist and rotate in different ways in order to meet a particular customer requirement and secure business.
 A certain amount of controlled chaos is natural during construction, and can be tolerated, as long as you clean up after yourself eventually.
 Even beyond this though, a complex system may be an accurate reflection of our immature understanding of a complex problem.
 The class of systems that we can build at all may be larger than the class of systems we can build elegantly, at least at first.